blockstarter/white-label/README.md

-# Blockstarter White Label API (Blockstarter Enterprice)
+# Blockstarter White Label API (Blockstarter Enterprise)

 This is library helps to integrate blockstarter with client's dashboard